jfaylon/fixtures-api/README.md

 - There may be redundancies in using the res.json.
 It can be improved by having a common function to format the response object.
 - There may be a better way of handling error objects to identify and differentiate the errors.
 - This has been developed using Node v21.2.0.
 The application has not yet been tested for older or newer versions.
+- ESLint can be installed for code conventions and improved code cleanliness